Mighty Networks vs. Kajabi: a comparison

 And to this day, we continue to test and review the options on the market so we can share that knowledge.

-We've compared features like design flexibility, learning reinforcements, e-commerce options, affiliate functionality, bulk course enrollment, pricing, customer support, and more.
+We’ve compared features like design flexibility, learning reinforcements, e-commerce options, affiliate functionality, bulk course enrollment, cost, customer service, and more.

 Mighty Networks and Kajabi are both platform-as-a-service options.